clalexni/ID3-tree/README.md

 ./id3_tree.py [input1] [input2]
 ~~~

 - for instance:
 ~~~
 ./id3_tree.py data/train.dat data/test.dat
 ~~~
 - use the following command to redirect output, for example:
 ~~~
 ./id3_tree.py data/train.dat data/test.dat > out.txt
 ~~~
 - tested on macos/Linux

-### Learning Curve:
+## Learning Curve:
 ![Learning Curve](/outputs/learn.png)

+## Some Personal Notes:
-### Some rule descriptions
+### Descriptions
 1. When building a decision tree, if you reach a leaf node but still have examples that belong to
 different classes, then choose the most frequent class (among the instances at the leaf node).
 2. If you reach a leaf node in the decision tree and have no examples left or the examples are equally split